appliedbits/draft-wendt-stir-vesper/draft-wendt-stir-vesper.md

 1. The SE presents the KYC SD-JWT and receipt to the Claim Agent in the API request.
 2. The Claim Agent verifies the SD-JWT signature and checks the Transparency Receipt to confirm that the KYC event was logged and notarized by the NA.
-3. Once verified, the Claim Agent can trust the SE’s identity and entity_id, allowing further claims (such as TN assignment or RCD claims) to be added securely.
+3. Once verified, the Claim Agent can trust the SE's identity and entity_id, allowing further claims (such as TN assignment or RCD claims) to be added securely.

 ## Notary Agent API